jonathan-vella/architecting-for-success/103-AIReady-Landing-Zones/challenges/challenge1.md

-# Architecting for Success
-## 103 - AIReady Azure Landing Zones
+# Architecting for Success: AI-Ready Azure Landing Zones

 ---

-## Challenge 01 - Designing Azure Landing Zones (3hrs)
+## Challenge 01 - Designing AI-Ready Azure Landing Zones (3hrs)

 In this challenge, you will design an Azure Landing Zones architecture for Contoso.
 You will be working through the customer scenario and their particular requirements to produce a tailored architecture for their Azure Landing Zone deployment.